All posts

 MCP App resources can request three display modes: "inline" (embedded in the conversation), "pip" (picture-in-picture floating window), and "fullscreen" (takes over the conversation area).
 The host decides whether to honor the request.
 ChatGPT promotes PiP requests to fullscreen on mobile screen widths, though this is a host implementation choice, not a protocol requirement.

-What is the difference between useDisplayMode and useApp in MCP Apps?
+What is the difference between useDisplayMode and useRequestDisplayMode?

-useDisplayMode reads the current display mode (inline, pip, or fullscreen). useApp gives you the App instance so you can call requestDisplayMode to request a new one.
-Use both together: read with useDisplayMode to know what to show, write with useApp to request changes when the user interacts.
+useDisplayMode reads the current display mode as a string ("inline", "pip", or "fullscreen"). useRequestDisplayMode gives you requestDisplayMode (to request a new mode) and availableModes (to check which modes the host supports).
+Use both together: read with useDisplayMode to decide what to render, write with useRequestDisplayMode to request changes on user interaction.

 How do I add an expand button to my MCP App resource?

-Read the current mode with useDisplayMode and the App instance with useApp.
-When the user clicks your expand button, call app?.requestDisplayMode({ mode: "fullscreen" }).
-Show or hide the button based on the current mode — hide it when already in fullscreen so it only appears when it has an effect.
+Read the current mode with useDisplayMode and get requestDisplayMode from useRequestDisplayMode.
+When the user clicks your expand button, call requestDisplayMode({ mode: "fullscreen" }).
+Show or hide the button based on the current mode.
+Hide it when already in fullscreen so it only appears when it has an effect.

 Does MCP App PiP mode work on mobile?